videointeractionguidance/videointeractionguidance.github.io/content/learning/_index.md

       text: |-

         ## Practitioners
-        Practitioners should follow these steps to get setup:.
+        Practitioners should follow these steps to begin inputting data:

         <ol>